 This section of the HGCMC Annual Report is in accordance with the HGCMC General Plan of Operations (Appendix 11, Attachment C).
 Five quarry sites were developed in 1987 and 1988 to provide rock for constructing roads and other infrastructure at the Greens Creek facilities.
 All quarries are currently inactive and are being used to stockpile reclamation materials (rock, organic soils and glacial till).
-A summary of all operational and monitoring activities performed at these five quarry sites (borrow pits) in 2013 is provided.
-Refer to GPO Appendix 11 for a detailed description of the sites and associated monitoring requirements.
+A summary of all operational and monitoring activities performed at these five quarry sites (borrow pits) in 2014 is provided.
+Refer to GPO Appendix 1 for a description of the monitoring requirements.